Virginia Tech Hokies men's basketball: Buzz Williams takes Hokies to three straight NCAA tournaments and a Sweet 16

 Adam Smith working the ball (2015).

 Virginia Tech hired Marquette head coach Buzz Williams as head basketball coach on March 24, 2014.
 Though the 2014–15 season was difficult, the 2015–16 team finished with a 20–15 record and advanced to the second round of the NIT.
 Finally, in 2016–17, the Hokies broke through and earned a trip to the NCAA tournament as a No. 9 seed, falling to Wisconsin in the first round.

 The 2018–19 season saw the Hokies defeat Duke for the third consecutive time in Blacksburg.
-The ended the season at 24–8 (12–6 ACC), receiving the 5th seed in the Conference tournament giving them a first-round bye.
+On February 2, 2019, No. 12-ranked Virginia Tech won 47-24 against NC State, setting the record for the lowest scoring game involving a ranked team since the introduction of the shot clock.
+The Hokies ended the season at 24–8 (12–6 ACC), receiving the 5th seed in the Conference tournament giving them a first-round bye.
 They played Miami for the second time in a week in the second round, winning the game, setting up a rematch with Florida State in the quarter finals.
 Florida State won 65–63 in overtime.
 They received a bid to the NCAA Tournament as the 4th seed in the East Region.
 Wins over 13th seeded St. Louis and 12th seeded Liberty set a rematch with Duke in the Sweet 16.
 The Hokies fell to the Blue Devils, 75–73, finishing the season at 26–9.

 Williams was announced as the new head basketball coach at Texas A&M on April 3, 2019.
 Texas A&M was required to pay Virginia Tech $750,000 in lieu of Williams completing his contract with the Hokies.